Updated: Apr 19, 2022

 The beauty of tuna salad is its flexibility.
 Have fun with it!
 This one has a tangy personality that will keep you coming back for more.
 This one's a website exclusive, you won't see it in my new cookbook!

 Why do I love it?
 Two big yum-enhancers: I replaced celery with scallions, and added Parmesan cheese.
 And don’t skimp on the dill pickle!
 If you’re making the recipe for kids, halve or entirely hold the black pepper for their little palates.

 “Dehydrated Creole or Cajun Trinity with garlic” is a specialty item local to New Orleans.
 It is a combination of dried onion, celery, bell pepper, and garlic.
-It’s made by Rex, or my favorite, Bayou Belle, both usually available on Amazon.
+It’s put out by Zydeco Chop Chop, Rex, or my favorite, Bayou Belle, one or all three variably available on Amazon and/or eBay.
 I put it in all kinds of dishes for a more full-flavored kick, including popular recipes in my cookbook, including Salmon Patsy, Pimento Cheese Saint Peter, and my Toe-Curlin’ Cocktail Sauce.

 Star of the Sea Tuna Salad